03Farhan/ecosystem-collaboration-tool/README.md

 ![collection API](./documentation/collection-api.png)

+### Running the project

+1. Open Terminal again and enter the repository folder.
+   `> cd ecosystem-collaboration-tool`
-8. Rename the template.env file to ".env".
+2. Rename the 'template.env' file to '.env'.
+   `> mv backend/template.env backend/.env`

-Now that Watson Discovery is setup, [Docker](https://www.docker.com) is required to run this project and will eliminate the need to install dependencies onto your machine.
-Once Docker is installed and running, ensure that ports 3000 and 9000 are not being used by other programs.
-Now simply open terminal in this directory and run the command `docker-compose up` to start the webapp.
-Navigate to `http://localhost:3000` on a browser and enjoy!
+3. Start Docker and wait until it is running.
+Ensure that ports 3000 and 9000 are not being used by any other programs.
+4. Start the web application
+   `docker-compose up`
+5. Navigate to `http://localhost:3000` on a browser and enjoy!

+### Terminating the webapp

+The webapp will still be running if it has not been manually closed even if the Terminal app has been closed.
+To check if the webapp is still running, either navigate to `http://localhost:3000` on a new window or run `docker ps` in Terminal.
+If the two containers for this webapp are shown, the project is still running.
+Even if the webapp is not running, follow step 2 to remove containers, networks, volumes, and images created by `docker-compose up`.

+1. Open Terminal again and enter the repository folder.
+   `> cd ecosystem-collaboration-tool`
+2. Run the following command.
+   `> docker-compose down`

 ## Using the project